AY2526S1-CS2103T-T15-1/tp/docs/DeveloperGuide.md

 ## **Implementation**

-This section describes some noteworthy details on how certain features are implemented.
+This section provides an overview of the key implementation details for major features and design improvements.
+Each subsection highlights the rationale, core logic, and design considerations behind the feature, with reference diagrams where appropriate.

 ### \[Implemented\] `filtertimeslot` feature